gmyx/Factorio_Power_RE/readme.md

 Rebuilt using DRY principals: Don't repeat yourself.

-Also, split into seperate files the parts: entiry, item, technology, recipe
+All items have been split into seperate files for the parts: entiry, item, technology, recipe

 Original mod was released as GNU GPLv3.

+TODO:
+* Rebalance (especially boilers)
+* Determine if migrate from other mod is possible